 Bottom line: There is no best time for everyone, but there is a best time for you.

 It depends.
 If it’s a light workout, you should be able to power through it without extra fuel.
 But if you’re going to hit it hard and keep hitting it for a while, eat a healthy snack that contains a mixture of carbs and protein (e.g., apple slices with peanut butter) one to three hours before you begin.

 5. Do I Need Electrolytes While I Exercise?

 When you sweat, you not only lose water, but also high concentrations of sodium and chloride.
 Electrolyte drinks, like Ladder Hydration, are used to replace what you lose.

 But as long as you stay hydrated, eat a balanced diet, and work out less than 60 minutes a day, you can probably skip the sports drink.

 The kicker is that most people don’t drink enough water throughout the day to start their workouts well hydrated.
 So make sure you drink enough water regardless of the situation.

-You can’t spot-reduce fat, but you will see your muffin top shrink as you lose overall body fat.
+“I wish I had some magic answer, but you can’t spot-reduce fat,” Jen says.
+But you will see your muffin top shrink as you lose overall body fat.